Dunsmuir, California: History

 Sites in and near Dunsmuir have been inhabited for over 5000 years.
 At least three waves of early peoples swept through area, establishing residence.
 At the time of the first European-American contact in the 1820s, the site of Dunsmuir was within the range of the Okwanuchu tribe of Native Americans.
-Some believe the indigenous peoples of the area were wiped out when the U.S. Army fed them poisoned beef when they came in and signed a peace treaty.
-However, this point remains open to speculation, as there are few concrete sources of evidence to support this claim.

 During the 1820s, early European-American hunters and trappers passed through Dunsmuir's site, following the Siskiyou Trail.
 In the mid-1830s, pioneer horse and cattle drives came up the Sacramento Canyon, delivering livestock from Mexican California to the new settlements in the Oregon Country to the north.
 In 1841, an overland party of the famous United States Exploring Expedition passed through the area.

 The California Gold Rush led to increased traffic along the Siskiyou Trail through Dunsmuir's site, leading to the first non-Native American settlers at Upper Soda Springs in north Dunsmuir in the early 1850s.
 The discovery of gold at Yreka, California dramatically increased movement through the site of Dunsmuir, and a toll bridge and stagecoach hotel were built at Upper Soda Springs.

 In 1887, the completion of the Central Pacific Railroad along the line of the Siskiyou Trail led to the creation of the modern town of Dunsmuir.
 The railroad developed a division point on the flats south of Upper Soda Springs, where railroad steam engines would be serviced, and added to trains to push them up the steep grades north of town.
 A roundhouse and turntable were built.
 All this activity required the creation of a town, initially known as 'Poverty Flats' or 'Pusher'.
 South of the present downtown and north of Castella is an area known as Nutglade, which was previously known as Dunsmuir and before that, Cedar Flat.
 So the name moved north from the South rail yard to the main rail yard.
 During the railroad heyday, Dunsmuir was the largest town in this County which is the size of Delaware and Rhode Island combined.